meom-group/DFTOOLS/doc/Howto_ERAinterim.md

-<p align="center"
-#  FAQ when working with ERAinterim atmospheric forcing and NEMO /p>
 # How to retrieve ERAinterim reanalysis from ECMWF server ?

 # How to prepare ECMWF reanalysis fields for being DRAKKAR-NEMO complient ?